lukesh-b/ansible-auto.publ/Services/README.md

 cd ansible-services-playbook
 ```
 2. Review or Edit the Inventory
-Note:Update hosts to reflect your infrastructure.
+- Update hosts to reflect your infrastructure.

 3. Run the Playbook
 ```bash